Tax Treaties

 Above €180,294 45%

 Your household's total income — pension, investment income, rental income, and any other sources — is pooled and divided by the number of parts (shares) in your foyer fiscal before the rates are applied.
-A married or PACS couple with no dependants has 2 parts, which roughly halves the effective rate on a given income level.
+A married or PACS couple with no dependants has 2 parts, which roughly halves the effective rate on any given income level.

 Social Charges: S1 Holders vs Non-S1 Holders